 This is done under clause 16 of the Waste Management Policy (Used Packaging Materials).

 This information is also reported by other states and territories under the National Environment Protection (Used Packaging Materials) Measure.

-Victoria’s reports are based on information that Sustainability Victoria collects from Victorian local governments.
+Victoria’s 2014–15 report is based on information collected by Sustainability Victoria from all 79 Victorian local governments.

 * Some councils offer more than one type of kerbside recycling service.
 This table shows the predominant/default service.